Welcome!

 - Do NOT bring vegetation into the refuge - visitors may not introduce plants and animals or their parts taken from anywhere off the refuge onto the refuge, except as authorized (Title 50 Code of Federal Regulations 27.52).

-These can be purchased at local sporting good stores and other businesses.
+- Certain licenses, stamps and validations can be purchased at local sporting good stores and other businesses.
 Federal Duck Stamps can be purchased at many sporting good stores and post offices.

 Do I need chest waders?Yes!
 Water levels can vary in every pond.

-Can I stay overnight in the parking lot?Yes, hunters are permitted to stay in their personal vehicles or RVs in the check station parking lots overnight.
+Can I stay overnight in the parking lot?Yes.
+Hunters are permitted to stay in their personal vehicles or RVs in the check station parking lots overnight.
 No tents, alcohol or open flames are permitted.
 All vehicles and RVs must be removed at the end of the hunt day.

 Junior/Youth Hunter Questions: